 Average reading time – 10 minutes

-Earlier this month in June, I had the pleasure of delivering a workshop in my hometown, at the kick boxing fitness centre I used to train at (Del’s Fitness Centre).
-Helping people improve their confidence and mindset for success are two topics I am passionate about, because I know harnessing these two areas really helps empower people to achieve whatever it is they want.
+Earlier this month in June, I had the pleasure of delivering a workshop in my hometown, at the kickboxing fitness centre I used to train at (Del’s Fitness Centre).
+Helping people improve their confidence and mindset for success are two topics I am passionate about.
+I know harnessing these two areas really helps empower people to achieve whatever it is they want.

-With 100% of attendees at Del’s rating the 90-minute workshop as “very useful”, I know that they really related to what I was saying, so this short blog article shares some of the key points I made.
-I hope you find it as equally as useful!
+With 100% of attendees at Del’s rating the 90-minute workshop as “very useful”, I know that they really related to what I was saying.
+This short blog article shares some of the key points I made.
+I hope you find it equally useful!

-Your brain is a funny old thing, and I always say that your brain is like a heat seeking missile – i.e. it will look for and find anything you tell it to.
+Your brain is a funny old thing.
+I always say that your brain is like a heat-seeking missile – i.e. it will look for and find anything you tell it to.
 Your brain will be on the hunt for the validation, options or evidence it is asked to find.

 Something else is at play here too – “cognitive dissonance”.
 Cognitive dissonance is essentially the state of having inconsistent thoughts, beliefs, or attitudes.
-In a nutshell, whatever you think, good or bad, the mind will look for “evidence” to support that because it doesn’t want to have inconsistency.
+In a nutshell, whatever you think, good or bad, the mind will look for “evidence” to support it.
+The mind just doesn’t want to have inconsistency.
 And I say evidence loosely because it is often not even fact, but our brain doesn’t like to be wrong, so it will support whatever you tell it!

 When you tell yourself you’re bad at numbers, won’t be able to get that promotion, don’t have time to live a healthy lifestyle or whatever negative story is yours, well guess what?
 Your brain will back you up!
 It wants that consistency!

-Your brain seeks out whatever input you give it, so you have to be careful what you are putting in!
-Start improving your confidence and mindset immediately by being mindful of what you are telling it to look for – start saying that you are smart, healthy, know your stuff, have a great skill set, etc.
+Your brain seeks out whatever input you give it, so you have to be careful about what you are putting in!
+Start improving your confidence and mindset immediately by being mindful of what you are telling it to look for.
+Start saying that you are smart, healthy, know your stuff, have a great skill set, etc.

 For some reason, many of us think that confidence is something we have, or we don’t.
 We look to the confident ones with admiration (and jealousy?) because we think they have some natural gift of self-assurance that we weren’t lucky enough to be born with.

-Well take it from someone who was riddled with anxiety and had issues with their self-worth, that this is not the case.
-Confidence is 100% learnt.
+Well, take it from someone who was riddled with anxiety and had issues with their self-worth, that this is not the case.
+Confidence is 100% learned.

-If it was as simple as just being confident or not, then you wouldn’t be confident in some areas of your life, and not in others – for example, you might be confident in social settings but struggle with it at work.
-It is not a case that you are not confident then and that’s it, but simply you just haven’t learnt it yet.
+If it was as simple as just being confident or not, then you wouldn’t be confident in some areas of your life, and not in others.
+For example, you might be confident in social settings but struggle with it at work.
+It is not a case that you are not confident then and that’s it, but simply you just haven’t learned it yet.

 Start to improve your confidence by learning to be confident!
 Read books, practice, stretch your comfort zone – this is something I guide people through in my 6-week bespoke confidence course.

 This is one for the people-pleasers and perfectionists in particular – you have to learn to let go of this!
-Confident people know that it is ok to say no (actually it is more than ok), that you don’t have to have all the answers right now in the moment, and that progression is more important than perfection.
-Actually, if you are a perfectionist, make “progress is better than perfection” your new mantra!
+Confident people know that it is ok to say no (actually it is more than ok).
+That you don’t have to have all the answers right now, in the moment.
+That progression is more important than perfection.
+Actually, if you are a perfectionist, make “progress is better than perfection” your new mantra.

 Mantra for the perfectionist… “progress is better than perfection”

-Nourish the brain with goodness through things like meditation, positive affirmations (aka positive and uplifting mantras), sleep, reading, trying new things, exercise and a sensible balanced diet*.
-You also need to watch out on the company you keep because of “mirror neurons” in the brain – the pesky neurons that help us build rapport and community with people as we subconsciously mirror their patterns, but this also means we will pick up their bad vibes too.
+Nourish the brain with goodness.
+Through things like meditation, positive affirmations (aka positive and uplifting mantras), sleep, reading, trying new things, exercise and a sensible balanced diet*.
+You also need to watch out on the company you keep!
+Because of “mirror neurons” in the brain – the pesky neurons that help us build rapport and community with people… We subconsciously mirror their patterns, which also means we will pick up their bad vibes.

 If you asked me what was one of the things I was most proud about in my corporate career, apart from moving up the ladder fairly quickly, it would also probably be my work-life balance.